jwaugh/VelocityOpticalFiber/README.md

    - Study Ammon's Model for FTTH and how they are doing it with zero debt.
       - Trying to do this with zero debt, may prove silly when we could look for grants or even loan opportunities at very low rates.
+- Figure out how to allow access to physical fiber, but still have control.
+      - For example, giving emergency traffic priority over other traffic.
+            - What piece of equipment gives us this capability?
+Routers with vLans and such?

 ####v0.0.0.2 THE WHITE PAPER
    - Create a white paper to explain what we are trying to do, what this can do, and how everyone benefits